-- Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, or wetlands)?
+1. Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, or wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - Will the project require any work over, in, or adjacent (within 200 feet) to the described waters?
+- Will the project require any work over, in, or adjacent (within 200 feet) to the described waters?
 If yes, please describe and attach available plans.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Does not apply.
+The proposal is a nonproject action. - Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - 4.
+Does not apply.
+The proposal is a nonproject action. - 4.
 Will the proposal require surface water withdrawals or diversions?
 Give a general description, purpose, and approximate quantities if known.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - 5.
+Does not apply.
+The proposal is a nonproject action. - 5.
 Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review.

 6. Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review.